🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-β˜• Cafes with WiFi + 6.6 -- 30 Most cafes in downtown St. John's offer reliable WiFi, though seating can be limited during peak hours at popular local spots.
+β˜• Cafes with WiFi + 6.9 -- 30 Many cafes in St. John's offer free WiFi, but connectivity can be inconsistent in some areas.

-🌟 Digital Nomad Popularity + 2.9 -- 100 St. John's remains an off-the-beaten-path destination for digital nomads, largely due to its isolated geography and harsh winter climate.
+🌟 Digital Nomad Popularity + 2.7 -- 100 St. John's is not a common digital nomad destination; very few nomads choose it due to its remoteness and climate.

 🌟 QUALITY OF LIFE